 1. Are you sure you measured everything correctly?

-Yes you can.
+Yes, you can.
 I've made the vegan version successfully using soy and rice milk.
 I've also tried using oat milk, but it leaves too much of an aftertaste.
 I suggest you use the one you like the taste of or the one that has the least noticeable taste.
-Plant based milks are usually more watery than regular cow milk, so it's important to use more flour in order to get the same thickness of the pudding base, that is - roux.
+Plant-based kinds of milk are usually more watery than regular cow milk, so it's important to use more flour in order to get the same thickness of the pudding base, that is - roux.

 This is also one of the most common questions I get asked by experienced home cake bakers.
 I don't use fondant, nor have I ever used it, so I can't speak from personal experience.
 That said, from what I've gathered, I don't see why not.
 Like every other buttercream, it firms up in the fridge because of the butter solidifying, so it can hold up fondant very well without collapsing.